Toddler Keeps Getting Out Of Bed? 17 Top Tricks You Must Try

 2. No Screens Leading Up To Bedtime

-Limiting screen time in the lead up to bedtime is proven to help children fall asleep more quickly and to stay asleep too.
+Limiting screen time and reducing blue light exposure in the lead-up to bedtime is proven to help children fall asleep more quickly and to stay asleep too.

-If your toddler struggles to fall asleep they are more likely to get out of bed so keep screens off before bed!
+If your toddler keeps getting out of bed or struggles to fall asleep, they are more likely to get out of bed… so keep all screens off before bed (including yours).

 3. Get The Timing Right